dwyl/rag-elixir-doc/README.md

 - What is our source of knowledge?
 We can firstly only seed the vector database with some Github raw pages from the Elixir documentation.
   We need to define how to ingest these documents to produce _embeddings_ saved into a _vector database_.
-Do we run a naive [chunk]? cf <https://docs.llamaindex.ai/en/stable/examples/retrievers/auto_vs_recursive_retriever/>, or use [BM25](https://docs.llamaindex.ai/en/stable/examples/retrievers/bm25_retriever/), with an Elixir implementation [BM25](https://github.com/elliotekj/bm25)?
+Do we run a naive [chunk] or [structured chunks](https://docs.llamaindex.ai/en/stable/examples/retrievers/auto_vs_recursive_retriever/), [Chunk + Document Hybrid Retrieval](https://docs.llamaindex.ai/en/stable/examples/retrievers/multi_doc_together_hybrid/), or use [BM25](https://docs.llamaindex.ai/en/stable/examples/retrievers/bm25_retriever/), with an Elixir implementation [BM25](https://github.com/elliotekj/bm25)?

 - Which embedding?
 To be defined.
 [This video](https://www.youtube.com/watch?v=ibzlEQmgPPY) uses "GT-SMALL" (from Alibaba).
   The problem could be to be able to use this with Elixir/`Bumblebee.Text`.
 The list: <https://huggingface.co/spaces/mteb/leaderboard>